 - The time it takes customers who chat to purchase

-- How many chats you get per day
+- How many chats do you get per day

 - Percentage of customers you chat with versus how many of those customers make a purchase

-Chat is a great opportunity to conduct unofficial user testing.
+Chat is an excellent opportunity to conduct unofficial user testing.
 Where are customers consistently getting stuck?

-The pre-sale questions someone asks over live chat can be used to fix the root cause of an issue that may be preventing other potential customers from making a purchase, e.g., an unclear product page.
+The pre-sale questions someone asks over live chat can be used to fix the root cause of an issue that may prevent other potential customers from purchasing, e.g., an unclear product page.

-If you do find that customers are getting stuck, the best thing you can do is ask them pointed questions so you know how to help them and how to fix the issue for other visitors to your site.
+If you find that customers are getting stuck, the best thing you can do is ask them pointed questions so you know how to help them and fix the issue for other visitors to your site.

-Live chat is a strong addition to your business
+Live chat is a solid addition to your business.

-Like providing an amazing in-store shopping experience, live chat is what builds the foundation of trust between your customers and your business.
-Though paid ads and other acquisition efforts can drive traffic, converting that traffic into sales relies on a customer’s confidence in your brand and in the products you sell.
+Like providing a fantastic in-store shopping experience, live chat builds the foundation of trust between your customers and your business.
+Though paid ads and other acquisition efforts can drive traffic, converting traffic into sales relies on a customer's confidence in your brand and the products you sell.

-Live chat is the window into building stronger connections with your prospective customers—just as conversation builds trust between two new friends.
+Live chat is the window to building stronger connections with prospective customers—just as conversation builds trust between two new friends.